 |Literature:||Recently published papers and my book “Sparse and Redundant Representations – From Theory to Applications in Signal and Image Processing” that can be found in the library|

 What about you – Technion’s students?
-A major part of this (236862) course will be taught as the above described MOOC, augmented by mandatory weekly meetings for discussions (we are yet to decide whether these will be frontal or zoom-based).
+A major part of this (236862) course will be taught as the above described MOOC, augmented by mandatory weekly meetings for discussions.
 This means that a major part of your work will be done independently through the Internet.
 This will cover 50% of your activity in our course.
-As for the rest 50%, it includes weekly meetings and an additional research project assignment.
+As for the rest 50%, it includes weekly meetings and a final exam.
 More explanations on this special structure will be given in the beginning of the semester.

 - Note that the course has a very unusual format (MOOC + meetings + a final exam).

 - New!!
 The course requirements include a final exam.
-This replaces the research projects we use to run.
+This replaces the research projects we used to run.